vishwavinayak/DigitRecognition/README.md

 6. Evaluating the model's performance
 ---
 # Installation
-Install the requried packages: pip install -r requirements.txt
+Install the requried packages:\
+"""pip install -r requirements.txt"""
 # Data
 The data consists of handwritten digit images.
 The dataset is divided into training and test sets:
 'train_X.csv': Training set features